kryptogo/jobs/JD_ARCHIVED.md

 ---

-#### BUSINESS DEVELOPMENT EXECUTIVE
+### BUSINESS DEVELOPMENT

+#### Business Development - ACCOUNT MANAGER

 **Responsibilities**:

-- This role is crucial for COBINHOOD to meet any business with the ambition to expand or the need to diversify.
-It also means that you will be in high demand in nearly every job sector there is, including business-to-business, business-to-customer, and even non-profit organizations.
-You’ll continue to grow your network across the crypto landscape with COBINHOOD.
+- This role is crucial for COBINHOOD to meet business growth with the ambition of rapid expansion.
+It would be client’s full-service concierge for COBINHOOD by managing client requests and inquiries.
+You will continue to grow your connections across the crypto-landscape with COBINHOOD.

 **Essential Requirements**:

-- 2+ years of experience in engaging with clients or companies in the related industry
+- 2+ years experience in engaging with business clients
-- Experience managing projects and working with cross-functional teams
-- Ability to act as the clients’ full-service concierge for COBINHOOD by assisting their requests and inquiries
-- Ability to be proactive with minimal guidance in a rapidly evolving environment
-- Ability to maintain a deep and up-to-date knowledge of current and future product and service offerings
+- Timely perceive up-to-date knowledge, product and service offerings of cryptocurrency and blockchain.
-- Excellent communication, analytical, organizational, and interpersonal skills
-- Passionate about staying on top of industry-related developments with maintaned awareness and up-to-date knowledge
+- Experience in coordinating marketing campaigns

 **Desirable Qualifications**:

 - Strong overall understanding of digital currencies/assets
+- Pragmatic knowledge of international payments
+- Deep insight into commodities/currencies or bitcoin
+- Familiar with Psychology is a plus

+#### Business Development - ENGAGEMENT MANAGER

+**Responsibilities**:

+- This role is crucial for COBINHOOD to drive business growth with the ambition of rapid expansion.
+It would be a gateway of business approach for COBINHOOD to explore and to seek for business cooperation.
+You’ll obligate to be in high demand of engaging with clients, analyzing and designing business model, and closing deals.
+You’ll continue to cultivate your insights across various industries with COBINHOOD.

+**Essential Requirements**:
+- 2+ years experience in engaging with various business partners in different industries
+- Timely perceive and understand up-to-date knowledge, product and service offerings of cryptocurrency and blockchain
+- To deliver excellent presentation, analysis, international communication and travels
+- To conduct quick survey of industry; analyze and design business model

+**Desirable Qualifications**:
+- Strong understanding of digital currencies/assets
+- Pragmatic knowledge of international payments
+- Deep insight into commodities/currencies or bitcoin
+- Familiar with Psychology is a plus
+- Outstanding experience of business consulting is a plus

+#### Business Development - PARTNERSHIP MANAGER

+**Responsibilities**:

+- This role is crucial for COBINHOOD to maintain business growth with the ambition of rapid expansion.
+It would be a strategic liaison for COBINHOOD to operate with peripheral institutes and ecosystem partners for corporate strategy.
+You’ll obligate to be in high demand of connecting with strategic partners to establish and maintain business operations.
+You’ll ontinue to develop your views across various levels with COBINHOOD.

+**Essential Requirements**:
+- 3+ years experience in engaging with influencers in different fields
+- Timely perceive and understand up-to-date knowledge, product and service offerings of cryptocurrency and blockchain
+- To deliver excellent interpersonal skills, international communication and travels
+- To conduct quick approach, collection, maintenance of critical connections

+**Desirable Qualifications**:
+- Strong understanding of digital currencies/assets
-- Knowledge of international payments
+- Pragmatic knowledge of international payments
-- Experience with bitcoin or other commodities/currencies
+- Deep insight into commodities/currencies or bitcoin
-- Familiar with Psychology
+- Familiar with Psychology is a plus
+- Outstanding experience of public sector is a plus

 ---